Perú

 PeruContext of Peru

-The sovereign state of Peru is a representative democratic republic divided into 25 regions, which ranks 82nd on the Human Development Index.
-It is one of the region's most prosperous economies with an average growth rate of 5.9% (in 2017) and it has one of the world's fastest industrial growth rates at an average of 9.6% (as of 2018).
+The sovereign state of Peru is a representative democratic republic divided into 25 regions.
 Its main economic activities include mining, manufacturing, agriculture and fishing, along with other growing sectors such as telecommunications and biotechnology.
 The country forms part of The Pacific Pumas, a political and economic grouping of countries along Latin America's Pacific coast that share common trends of positive growth, stable macroeconomic foundations, improved governance and an openness to global integration.
 Peru ranks high in social freedom; it is an active member of the Asia-Pacific Economic Cooperation, the Pacific Alliance, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and the World Trade Organization; and is considered as a middle power.

-Peru has a population that includes Mestizos, Amerindians, Europeans, Africans and Asians.
+Peru's population includes Mestizos, Amerindians, Europeans, Africans and Asians.
 The main spoken language is Spanish, although a significant number of Peruvians speak Quechuan languages, Aymara, or other Indigenous languages.
-This mixture of cultural traditions has resulted in a wide diversity of expressions in diverse fields, making the country a world-renowned gastronomical destiny, along with other topics such as art, literature, and music.
+This mixture of cultural traditions has resulted in a wide diversity of expressions in fields such as art, cuisine, literature, and music.
+Peru has recently gained international recognition for its vibrant gastronomy, blending Indigenous, Spanish, African, and Asian influences.
+Lima is now considered a global culinary capital, home to award-winning restaurants like Central and Maido.

 More about Peru